-If you are planning to cook or bake a recipe with your peaches at a later date, you'll need to know how to preserve your peaches once they have ripened.
-View our below for the best tips for freezing your peaches.
+If you are planning to use your peaches in a recipe at a later date, you'll need to know how to preserve them once they have ripened.
+We recommend freezing or canning your peaches so you can enjoy them long after peach season ends.

 • Peaches should be soft & ripe before freezing.

 • Peel & slice peaches into a bowl of water mixed with a citric acid powder, making sure to cover the peach slices with the water solution.
-This will keep peaches from turning brown when they are thawed.
+This will keep peaches from turning brown.

 • Drain all water from the peaches before freezing.